Find what to visit with......The AttractionGuide Information Network Home About Contact

 Disney’s Fantasia Gardens Miniature Golf Course, a 36-hole adventure featuring Fantasia Gardens, has 18-holes with a theme from Disney's classic film "Fantasia," and Fantasia Fairways, and an 18-hole challenge course with strategic bunkers and hazards.
 Disney's Winter Summerland Miniature Golf Course is an interactive experience with two 18-hole elf-sized courses.
 One course has a snow-clad Florida look reminiscent of Disney's Blizzard Beach Water Park, while the other goes tropical with holiday ornaments hanging from palms.

-Fantasia Gardens, across from Disney MGM Studios.
+Fantasia Gardens, across from Disney's Hollywood Studios.
 (407) WDW-GOLF

 Disney’s Typhoon Lagoon Water Park